kaytu-io/configz/README.md

 </details>

 ### How to define benchmarks:
-Benchmark themselves are seperated into 2 types: `root` and `child`.
+All the files with `yaml` extension in `compliance/benchmarks` directory will be considered a `benchmark`.
-Each file with the name `root.yaml` in `compliance/benchmarks` directory will be considered a `root` benchmark and each file with the name `children.yaml` in `compliance/benchmarks` directory will be considered an array of `child` benchmarks.
+One thing to note here is that benchmarks can be nested into each other, with root benchmarks being the ones that are not nested into any other benchmark and the ones that we do assignments on, it is recommended to follow the directory structure provided in this repository and mark root benchmarks with `root` in their name.

 Each benchmark must contain these fields:
 - AutoAssign: `boolean` - only applicable for root benchmarks, whether to assign the benchmark to all the accounts by default or not